I'm not sure how it happened, but I've become a big fan of the Harbin International Ice and Snow Sculpture Festival.

 Anyway, the 31st Harbin International Ice and Snow Sculpture Festival opened with a theme "Ice Snow Harbin, Charming China Dream" on January 5 in 2015.
 There was a grand opening ceremony, a fireworks display and a series of theatrical performances, ice snow activities in Sun Island, Ice and Snow Amusement World, Zhaolin Park and more venues around the ice city Harbin.

 There seems to be some competition for the snow sculpture crown these days, with some other Chinese cities getting into the act as well.
-However, the Harbin International Ice and Snow Sculpture Festival remains the largest of its kind.
+However, the Harbin International Ice and Snow Sculpture Festival definitely became the largest of the kind.

 Apparently, the Festival began in 1963, when it started life as a traditional lantern and garden party before transforming into the extravagant event we see today.
 Now, it is composed of mountain-sized representations of figures out of Chinese mythology and even entire, life-sized buildings.